5 min read

 The benefit of travel insurance can cover a wide range of potential travel catastrophes, such as:

 This can be a major benefit if you have to cancel your trip or it is in some way curtailed due to severe weather interruptions, flight delays or airline strikes!
 You may also be reimbursed for the cost of flights, accommodation and transport hire.
-This section of your policy may cover a number of things, so it is important you read it beforehand, so you are aware of what you are and are not covered for.
+This section of your policy may cover a number of things therefore it is important you read it beforehand, so you are aware of what you are and aren't covered for.

-You’ve lost your phone; your baggage has been delayed or you’ve misplaced your passport – these are the most common and frustrating holiday disasters that can happen to us all.
-These types of problems are usually covered but it is advised to check policy wording.
+You’ve lost your phone, your baggage has been delayed and you’ve misplaced your passport – these are some of the most common and frustrating holiday disasters that can happen to us all.
+These types of problems are usually covered on your insurance but it is advised to check policy wording.